clicknetcafe/azamibot-md-multi/README.md

 ## Arguments `node . [--options] [<session name>]`

+### `--pairing`

+Link a device with phone number

 ### `--self`

+Link a device with mobile captcha (prons to ban)

+### `--self`

-Activate self mode (Ignores other)
+Activate self mode (Ignores other except bot and rowner)

 ### `--pconly`

-If that chat not from private bot, bot will ignore
+If that chat not from private bot, bot will ignore (except premium user)

 ### `--gconly`

-If that chat not from group, bot will ignore
+If that chat not from group, bot will ignore (except premium user)

 ### `--swonly`